 The law also changes the rules surrounding required minimum distributions (RMDs).
 Starting from 2023, the RMD ages for individuals over 70 1/2 will be raised to 73, which will increase to 75 by 2033.
 This change aims to promote better financial planning and security among senior citizens.

 The new legislation requires companies to establish recent 401(k) plans to enroll workers automatically when they become eligible.
-The pretax contribution level would start at 3% and increase by 1% each year, up to 10% of compensation (or 15% if the employee affirmatively chooses to contribute more).
+The first-time contribution level would start at 3% and increase by 1% each year, up to 10% of compensation (or 15% if the employee affirmatively chooses to contribute more).

-Plus, the law requires employers who auto-enroll workers to pick default investment options, typically target-date funds appropriate for their current age and expected retirement date.
+Along with that, as per law, employers who auto-enroll workers to pick default investment options, typically target-date funds appropriate for their current age and expected retirement date.

 A pivotal part of the Secure Act 2.0 is a requirement for employers to auto-enroll employees in their company-sponsored 401(k) plan.
 It is an excellent step in the right direction because far too many Americans need to take advantage of their company retirement savings plans, and auto-enrollment is one way to help.